St Lawrence, Isle of Wight: Amenities

 The village has a post office, two churches and a village hall.
 A building at Old Park, where William Spindler lived, houses artists' studios, open to the public once a year over the August bank holiday weekend, together with The Bunker art gallery, housed in a Second World War radar station nearby.

 Pelham Wood Nature Reserve is situated beside the Undercliff Drive and is open to the public.
 On the other side of the main road is a turning leading to St Lawrence Well, with its ornate Victorian well housing.

 Close to the newer church is the entrance to the Rare Breeds Park, which closed down due to loss of revenue from legally enforced closure during the foot and mouth epidemic of 2001.

 Transport

 The Undercliff Drive, the main road between Ventnor and Niton, was closed beyond St Lawrence in February 2014 by a landslip.
 Access was later restored for pedestrians and cyclists via a footbridge, the lack of through motorised traffic making this stretch of road much safer and quieter for walkers and cyclists than before.
-Due to the road closure, St Lawrence is now only served by local bus Number 31, operated by Ventnor Town Council, which runs to and from Ventnor, giving a limited service three times a day, Tuesday to Friday mornings.
-See Southern Vectis timetable for details.
+Due to the road closure, St Lawrence is now only served by local bus Number 31, operated by Minibus Plus.com on Tuesdays, Fridays and Saturdays.